jinaga/starter-typescript-react/README.md

 npm run build
 ```

-This creates a `dist` folder with the server-side code in `server.js`, and the client-side code in `scripts/main.js`.
+This creates a `dist` folder with the server-side code in `server.js`, and the client-side code in `scripts/index-xxxxx.js`.
+It also creates an HTML file in `views/index.html` with a script tag that loads the client-side code.

 ## Running